Contrast-Security-OSS/docs/content/glossary/Glossary.md

 ## Contrast Service

 The Contrast Service is an executable written in Go that handles communication with the **Contrast UI** for the Ruby, Python and Proxy **agents**.
-For the Proxy agent, it also acts as an analysis **engine** that can apply Protect rules to models representing HTTP requests.
+For the Proxy agent, it also acts as an analysis **agent** that can apply Protect rules to models representing HTTP requests.

 ---